 Our business is principally conducted in Japan and most of our revenues are from customers operating in Japan.
+For the fiscal year ended March 31, 2016, approximately 96% of our total revenues were from customers operating in Japan.
 If the Japanese economy deteriorates and that results in significantly lower levels of network and systems related investment and expenditures, customers may respond to such conditions by prioritizing low prices over quality, or we may experience severe price reduction pressure and/or cancellation of large accounts.
 Such conditions may also make it difficult to maintain our current level of revenues and income, or achieve our expected revenues and income, or payout our target dividends.

 In addition to factors related to general economic conditions in Japan, we may not be able to maintain our current level of revenues and income or achieve our expected levels of revenues and income.
-In fact, we revised our disclosed financial targets downward for the fiscal years ended March 31, 2014 and 2015, due to several factors, including, but not limited to the following:
+In fact, we revised our disclosed financial targets downward for the fiscal years ended March 31, 2014 and 2015, due to several factors unrelated to general economic conditions in Japan.
+Factors that may prevent us from maintaining our current level of revenues and income or achieving our expected levels of revenues and income include but are not limited to the following:

-- a decrease or weaker than expected growth in our network services revenues which include Internet connectivity services for enterprise, Internet connectivity services for consumers, Wide Area Network ("WAN") services, and outsourcing services if, for example, we fail to develop and offer competitive services and solutions in a timely manner, if our service line-ups become obsolete, if we fail to keep up with rapidly changing market trends, especially for the consumer market, if service prices fall dramatically due, for example, to tough competition regarding customer acquisition, especially for our Long Term Evolution ("LTE") mobile data communications services for consumers, or if we experience cancellations or usage reductions, especially in large accounts, due, for example, to corporate customers' demand to cut costs or a decrease in customers' needs for network usage for enterprise services, - a decrease or weaker than expected growth in our systems construction revenues and lower margins if, for example, we fail to successfully differentiate our technical skills from those of our competitors, if corporate customers put off placing orders with us, if we fail to hire adequate employees or acquire outsourcing resources to complete systems construction projects appropriately, if we have serious troubles or problems in certain systems construction projects which may become unprofitable or incur losses, especially for large-scale projects, or if we pursue unprofitable construction projects in order to, for example, gain greater business opportunities and to acquire systems operation and maintenance profit in the future, - a decrease or weaker than expected growth in our systems operation and maintenance revenues and lower margins if, for example, the number and the size of systems construction projects which contain continuous systems operation and maintenance decrease or do not significantly increase, if our cloud computing services revenues do not grow as anticipated, or if we have serious troubles or problems in the systems operation and maintenance projects which may become unprofitable or incur losses.
+- a decrease or weaker than expected growth in our network services revenues which include Internet connectivity services for enterprise, Internet connectivity services for consumers, Wide Area Network ("WAN") services, and outsourcing services if, for example, we fail to develop and offer competitive services and solutions in a timely manner, if our service line-ups become obsolete, if we fail to keep up with rapidly changing market trends, especially for the consumer market, if service prices fall dramatically due, for example, to tough competition regarding customer acquisition, especially for our mobile services for consumers which are provided through direct sales, sales partnerships, and Mobile Virtual Network Enabler ("MVNE") strategy, or if we experience cancellations or usage reductions, especially in large accounts, due, for example, to corporate customers' demand to cut costs or a decrease in customers' needs for network usage for enterprise services, - a decrease or weaker than expected growth in our systems construction revenues and lower margins if, for example, we fail to successfully differentiate our technical skills from those of our competitors, if corporate customers put off placing orders with us, if we fail to hire adequate employees or acquire outsourcing resources to complete systems construction projects appropriately, if we have serious troubles or problems in certain systems construction projects which may become unprofitable or incur losses, especially for large-scale projects, if we pursue unprofitable construction projects in order to, for example, gain greater business opportunities and to acquire systems operation and maintenance profit in the future, or if cloud computing services continue to replace conventional hardware, - a decrease or weaker than expected growth in our systems operation and maintenance revenues and lower margins if, for example, the number and the size of systems construction projects which contain continuous systems operation and maintenance decrease or do not significantly increase, if our cloud computing services revenues do not grow as anticipated, or if we have serious troubles or problems in the systems operation and maintenance projects which may become unprofitable or incur losses.
 Also, we may have cancellations or reductions in current systems operation and maintenance revenues due, for example, to severe price reduction requirements, especially for large-scale projects, customers' intention to reduce or eliminate their systems,